benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncSignature>nX_wgs_to_utm(networkX_graph, force_zone_number=None)</FuncSignature>

 Converts `x` and `y` node attributes from [WGS84](https://epsg.io/4326) `lng`, `lat` geographic coordinates to the local UTM projected coordinate system.
 If edge `geom` attributes are found, the associated `LineString` geometries will also be converted.
 The UTM zone derived from the first processed node will be used for the conversion of all other nodes and geometries contained in the graph.
-This ensures consistent behaviour when a graph spans a UTM boundary.
+This ensures consistent behaviour in cases where a graph spans a UTM boundary.

 <FuncHeading>Parameters</FuncHeading>